-Representing Accused Drivers – DUI Attorney Roanoke, Virginia
+Virginia Representing Accused Drivers

 Driving under the influence (DUI) of drugs or alcohol is a serious crime in the state of Virginia.
 It’s also aggressively prosecuted.

-In fact, the legal limit is 0.08% in Virginia, but drivers that appear to be intoxicated can still face DUI charges even if their BAC is below this limit.
+In fact, the legal limit is 0.08% in Virginia, but drivers who appear to be intoxicated can still face DUI charges even if their BAC is below this limit.
 If you have been charged with DUI, it’s in your best interest to contact a criminal defense attorney at the Law Office of Seth C. Weston, PLC right away.

 Our criminal law attorneys fight to clear your name, protect your freedom, and offer years of experience.
-Here are some of the most common questions our drunk driving lawyers have received in the past:
+Contact the Law Office of Seth C. Weston, PLC, to discuss your defense options and protect your future.

 Is DUI A Felony or Misdemeanor in Virginia?